richard-imaoka/assignment/README.md

 * I introduced address ID, which is to distinguish an address from another
   * This was not in assignment's specification
-  * Even if we don't have any ID for an address, we need to know whether a given address is fraud-checked first time or it is same as previous one
-  * So, introducing an ID would be practical
+  * However, an ID to uniquely identify an address would be a practical assumption

 ### Scalability